 Solar Power – Electricity from the sun.
 As humans we need sunsine to live.
 Our technology also “lives” largely from it.
 Solar radiation and wind are free to collect.
 They are always there to make a use for it.
 It’s a part of renewable energies sources for the future.

 While sun energy in Portugal is a fast upcoming market.
-Enjoy it with a small scale solar energy battery storage production on your roof or backyard.
+Enjoy it with a small utility scale photovoltaics solar energy battery storage production on your roof or backyard.

 So nuclear fusion from the sun is converting hydrogen into helium.
 This planet is the source for geological processes on earth.
 Without it, there would be no wind, there would be no water cycle, and no life would be possible.
 The amount of power that it produces is gigantic.

 Every second there is enough free fuel production to provide the Europe with 50 million years of solar electricity.

 The sun provides direct fuel sources in two forms, light and heat.
 The enormous pressure exerted on the core is generating that light and heat.
 These two forms, together with the secondary structures, such as wind, tides, hydropower and biomass, make up 99.9% of the power on earth.

 The atmosphere and magnetosphere protect the earth against the most harmful radiation.
 However, the released energy that reaches us is still 9000 times greater than the needs of all earthlings combined.

 Solar power is the conversion of energy from sunlight into electricity, either directly using photovoltaics (PV), indirectly using concentrated solar instalations, or a combination.
 Photovoltaic cells convert light into an electric current using the photovoltaic effect.

 Sunlight consists of different colours that is absorbing by the photovoltaic cell.
 The volume of absorption is depending on the material used for the semiconductor.
 Such content is not equally sensitive to all colours.

 PV panels mainly use visible light (about 45% of the light), light that we can observe with our eyes.
 Light consists of photons (= the light particles from the radiation = energy packages) that determine the colour.